 Neurofibromatosis is a genetic disorder that causes tumors to grow near your brain, spine, nerves, or other areas of the nervous system.
 Each type of neurofibromatosis has different signs and symptoms, affects people at different ages, and requires different treatments.
 Our nationally recognized experts treat children and adults with all forms of neurofibromatosis.
 Our comprehensive, specialty care is personalized to each individual’s specific needs with the goal of preserving function, managing pain, and addressing any complications that may arise.

-Three Types of Neurofibromatosis
+Types of Neurofibromatosis

-Children and adults with these types of neurofibromatosis require ongoing monitoring and treatments from multiple specialists.
+Our team includes experts in genetics, neurology, neurosurgery, plastic and reconstructive surgery, ophthalmology, oncology, and otolaryngology.
+You or your child may also receive therapy from learning disabilities specialists and physical therapists.
 For your convenience, we coordinate your care to take place during the same visit, in the same place, whenever possible.

 We use advanced imaging to try to predict vision loss in patients with optic nerve tumors.
 Our rapid whole-body MRI can assess the entire body for tumors in a single scan, which can be helpful for monitoring tumor growth or assessing response to therapy.